 Berkshire Grown’s pioneering project has bought more than $128,000 in farm shares since its founding by Jonathan Hankin in 2002 as a fund at the Berkshire Taconic Community Foundation.
 We have bought shares in Community Supported Agriculture (CSA) farms in the greater Berkshire region (Massachusetts, New York, and Connecticut) and then donated the fresh food to area food pantries, kitchens, WIC participants as well as helped subsidize shares.
 In 2008, Share the Bounty became a project of Berkshire Grown.

-In 2014 Berkshire Grown bought 25 shares as well as helped subsidize more than 12 families’ shares in local farms.
+In 2016 Berkshire Grown bought shares for pantries and kitchens as well as helped subsidize families’ shares in local farms.

 Thanks to individual contributors, the Dr. Robert C. and Tina Sohn Foundation and Blue Cross Blue Shield of MA for making Share the Bounty possible!